 1. A specific date, time (event program running time when applicable), and venue must be confirmed when submitting an application.
 Please include a letter from the venue as confirmation.

 2. Programs that offer free or low cost for attendees.

 3. New programming projects from first time applicants, will be given preference over repeat applicants.

-4. Applications from a diversity of age groups, cultural backgrounds, as well as local institutions and artists.
+4. Applications from diverse age groups, cultural backgrounds, as well as local institutions and artists.

 How Grant Recipients Are Paid

 FY23 Funding List

 ||Irish Cultural Center, Inc. of Western New England